twellspring/quest/README.md

 - DNS entry, manually created on my hosting provider
 - TLS Certs, downloaded from my hosting provider

 While troubleshooting a vague ECS error in  my deployment I realized the image I had uploaded was ARM instead of x86.
 I chose to update the Makefile to create an X86 image.
+After this was "fixed" I also ran into the following error on the root URL.

 ![Error]( images/quest-error.png "Error")

-I used the URL on the error page to access the Secret word.
+I chose to move forward instead of another troubleshooting session and used the URL on the error page to access the Secret word.

 ![Yoda]( images/quest-yoda.png "Yoda")